-Bridges, a Democrat, was the representative for Pennsylvania's 10th congressional district from 1877 to 1879.
+Bridges was the representative for Pennsylvania’s 10th congressional district and was a Democrat.
+He served from 1877 to 1879.

 From Mar 1848 to Mar 1879, Bridges missed 430 of 1,384 roll call votes, which is 31.1%.
 This is worse than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.